• America's Southwest: A Luxury Train Adventure

 Arriving to a Tour

-All tours through December 2022 will continue to feature enhanced Health and Safety Protocols.
-Guests must provide proof of COVID-19 vaccination administered at least two weeks prior to arrival on tour, including both doses when it is a two-dose vaccine or one dose if it is a one-dose vaccine.
+All tours continue to feature enhanced Health and Safety Protocols.
+Guests must provide proof of COVID-19 vaccination administered at least two weeks prior to arrival on tour, including at least two doses when it is a two-dose vaccine or one dose if it is a one-dose vaccine.
 COVID-19 vaccination will be an important tool in ensuring that all guests are healthy when they arrive on tour.

 Guests are required to bring and present their CDC-issued COVID-19 vaccination card.
 On-site Orbridge staff will verify this requirement has been met.
 Guests will also be asked to complete a health questionnaire.
 This policy is subject to change depending on conditions and guidance available at the time of scheduled travel.

 The CDC is currently recommending a booster shot for all adults 18 and over who received their COVID-19 vaccinations more than 6 months ago.
 We recommend checking with your doctor to find out if getting a booster shot two or more weeks before your travel begins is possible and advisable.
 Click here to learn more from the CDC.

 Please note that destination specific requirements may vary and must be followed by all guests in order to permit entry into the respective states and/or countries.
 Any destination specific requirements will be shared with guests prior to departure and are always accessible at Orbridge.com/Wellness.

 Health and Hygiene While on Tour

 Guests will be asked to follow these guidelines:

 - Clean your hands often, with soap and water for at least 20 seconds, especially after you have been in a public place, after touching surfaces frequently touched by others, after blowing your nose, coughing or sneezing, and before touching your face or eating.